Immigration to Costa Rica: Brazilians

 According to the census of 2012, there are about 1,300 Brazilians in Costa Rica.
 Many of those who come are actors, actresses, models and television hosts.
-The Brazilians in Costa Rica live mainly in the expensive hotels in San José.

 Britons

 After the independence of Costa Rica (1821), the Costa Rican government encouraged foreign immigration to strengthen the workforce.
 The new arrivals came mainly from Central Europe and North America, although Germans, Britons and Americans also arrived, the latter two known collectively as Anglos.
 Britain was the first to notice the potential that Costa Rica had to offer from coffee production; over time, agricultural areas of the Caribbean and northern Costa Rica were under British control, especially the coffee farms.
 Afterwards the Britons brought in Italians for construction of the railroad of Altiplano.
 Most of the agriculturally productive areas were held by the British.

 According to the census of 2012, there are about 5,200 Britons in Costa Rica, forming the second-largest European community after the Spaniards.